-A critical risk is a plausible even or issue that could have a high adverse impact on the ability of the project to achieve its objectives.
+A critical risk is a plausible event or issue that could have a high adverse impact on the ability of the project to achieve its objectives.

-Level of likelihood to ccur: .ow/medium/high
+Level of likelihood to occur: Low/medium/high

-The likelihood is the estimated probability that the risk will materialise even after taking account of the mitigating measures but in place.
+The likelihood is the estimated probability that the risk will materialise even after taking account of the mitigating measures put in place.